ArinMauk/AI-Friend/README.md

 ### 4. **LM Studio**

 How I got this to work for me locally is to use LM Studio.
-You can download it [here] (https://lmstudio.ai/).
+You can download it [here](https://lmstudio.ai/).
 For my testing, I used
 ```
 Dolphin-2.2.1-mistral-7b Q8 gguf
 ```